Technology has come a long way in the last ten years, making it easier than ever for you to capture high-quality photos on the road.

 Decide how dedicated you are to your travel photography and which GoPro is right for you.

-If you are not a professional, an earlier model can save you hundreds of dollars, especially if you shop secondhand, and still give you quality action footage.
+If you are not a professional, an earlier model can save you hundreds of dollars, especially if you shop secondhand, while still giving you quality action footage.

 The GoPro Hero 7 is available in three models: Silver, White, and Black.
 Each is similar, with different attributes here and there.